Australia's quality and legislative frameworks in higher education enhance and the quality and reputation of our higher education sector.

 Quality regulation in higher education

-The Department of Education and Training also manages the guidelines for the presentation, content, issuing and authentication of the Australian Higher Education Graduation Statement (AHEGS) and the guidelines for individuals or groups wanting to use the word 'university' in their Australian business, company or domain name.
+- The Department of Education, Skills and Employment assesses individuals or groups wanting to use the word 'university' or its derivatives in their Australian business, company or domain name.

 International education legislation

-All institutions wanting to deliver courses to international students in Australia must be registered with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), and meet special registration conditions.
+- All institutions wanting to deliver courses to international students in Australia must be registered and meet special registration conditions.

 The Higher Education Standards Panel

 The Higher Education Standards Panel is a legislative advisory body that:

 - Was established under the Tertiary Education Quality and Standards Agency Act 2011